rokbenko/ai-playground/langgraph-tutorials/2-TUI_LangGraph_agent_memory/README.md

 ## 🔥 Working example in Python 🔥

 > [!NOTE]
 > The check mark (i.e., ✔️) and cross mark (i.e., ❌) emojis are not part of the agent's actual responses.
-They were added manually in this README file to highlight the parts of the chat that the tutorial is designed to address.
+They were added manually in this README.md file to highlight the parts of the chat that the tutorial is designed to address.

 If you run [`tui_langgraph_agent_memory.py`](https://github.com/rokbenko/ai-playground/blob/main/langgraph-tutorials/2-TUI_LangGraph_agent_memory/python/tui_langgraph_agent_memory.py), you should be able to chat with the agent in a terminal: